CERA

 Dr Jennifer Fan Gaskin

-Research Fellow, Ocular Fibrosis
+Senior Research Fellow, Ocular Fibrosis

 MBChB, MD, FRANZCO

-Dr Jennifer Fan Gaskin leads ocular fibrosis research at CERA and is a Consultant Ophthalmologist at the Royal Victorian Eye and Ear Hospital (RVEEH).
+Dr Jennifer Fan Gaskin leads ocular fibrosis research at CERA and is a Consultant Ophthalmologist at The Royal Victorian Eye and Ear Hospital (RVEEH).

 She was awarded the prestigious Clinical Research Training Fellowship (Health Research Council NZ) in 2007 for her Doctorate in Medicine research (Keratoconus: Novel Investigations of the Diseased Cornea).

-Following vocational training, she undertook two years of glaucoma fellowships (2013 – 2014) in Auckland and Melbourne respectively, and was actively recruited to join the Glaucoma Unit at RVEEH and CERA.
+Following vocational training, she undertook two years of glaucoma fellowships (2013–2014) in Auckland and Melbourne respectively, and was actively recruited to join the Glaucoma Unit at RVEEH and CERA.

 Dr Fan Gaskin’s current research focus is on developing an effective and safe method of controlling postoperative scarring in glaucoma surgery to prevent glaucoma blindness.
+She is also working on preventing fibrosis in other eye diseases such as macular degeneration and proliferative vitreoretinopathy.

 Key research questions